-The Buds+ made their debut back in February, and less than a year later, Samsung is returning with its latest creation, the Galaxy Buds Live.
+The Buds+ made their debut back in February 2020, and less than a year later, Samsung returned with its latest creation, the Galaxy Buds Live.
 One look at the Buds Live is all it takes to realize that these are earbuds unlike anything else we've seen before, and while that's true in some regards, they're also very familiar.
 Samsung has once again crafted a pair of top-notch earbuds that nail all of the fundamentals, but with a couple of twists to consider if you're thinking about buying them.

-I've been rocking the Galaxy Buds Live as my go-to earbuds for the past few days, and even long after this review has been published, I don't see myself leaving them anytime soon.
+I've been rocking the Galaxy Buds Live as my go-to earbuds, and even long after this review's initial publication, I don't see myself leaving them anytime soon.

 At a glance